YottaDB/YDBDoc/MessageRecovery/errors.rst

 RESYNCSEQLOW
 --------------------------

-RESYNCSEQLOW, MUPIP JOURNAL -ROLLBACK -FORWARD -RESYNC=NNNN [0xXXXX] requested is lower than LLLL which is the starting sequence number for the instance
+RESYNCSEQLOW, MUPIP JOURNAL -ROLLBACK -FORWARD -RESYNC=NNNN [0xXXXX] requested is lower than LLLL yyyy which is the starting sequence number of the instance

 MUPIP Error: The MUPIP JOURNAL -ROLLBACK -FORWARD command has a -RESYNC qualifier value (NNNN in decimal or XXXX in hexadecimal) lower than that (LLLL) of the instance to the target instance.